orangepi-xunlong/OrangePi_Build/README.md

 ### Maintain OrangePi

-  We offer different repertory to maintain OrangePi, you can also push your patch into OrangePi build system, more detail:
+  We offer a different repository to maintain OrangePi.
+You can also push your patch into OrangePi build system, more details:

   * OrangePi 2G-IOT/i96